 Finally, it would help if you considered the value of your bike.
 If you’re shipping a high-end bike, you’ll need to insure it for its total value.
 It will cost more than shipping a less valuable bike.

 So, how much does it cost to ship a bike internationally?
 It depends on many factors.
-But if you’re shipping a small, lightweight bike to a nearby country, you can expect to pay around $100.
+But if you’re shipping a small, lightweight bike to a nearby country.
 Shipping a more significant or heavier bike to a distant country will cost more.
-And if you’re shipping a high-end bike, you should expect to pay several hundred dollars.
+And if you’re shipping a high-end bike, you should expect to pay.

 4) Ship A Bike Without Taking It Apart